Pebaz/nimporter/README.md

 Why compile to C?
 Because Python already has extensive infrastructure to support the compilation and distribution of C extensions.

-Once they are compiled to C, they are compiled the exact same as how you would normally compile a C extension.
+Once each Nim module and library is compiled to C, Python deals with them the exact same way as a typical C extension.
 These extensions are then bundled into the resulting binary distribution and can be uploaded to PyPi or similar.

 Are source distributions supported?
 Yes and no. They are officially supported for bundling the Nim source files themselves into the archive, but not the C